coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

         background-color: #a4f1e9;
     }

-* Next we will remove the global body color (line 36) in the **mysite>website>static>website>src>_variables.scss** file because it's changing the background-color of the inputs.
+* Next we will remove the global body color $bg-body (line 36) in the **mysite>website>static>website>src>_variables.scss** file because it's changing the background-color of the inputs.
 This is another way to alter the colors of the site.
-We will see a few more examples throughout the tutorial.

 * Compile the sass.
 In your terminal: